FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 It's great for a podcast interview, obviously.

-So let's uh run this clip.
+So let's run this club.

-This funny shit, man.
+This is funny shit, man.

-Chris Ray, the director of the FBI, and Rod Rosenstein, the deputy attorney general and of the DOJ.
+Chris Ray, the director of the FBI, and Rod Rosenstein, the Deputy Attorney General and of the DOJ.

-Just had to say.
+Rosenstein just had to say.

 You know what they did?